egison/egison-ruby/README.md

 ### Three matchers: List, Multiset, Set

 We can write pattern-matching against lists, multisets, and sets.
-When we rergard an array as a multiset, the order of elements is ignored.
+When we regard an array as a multiset, the order of elements is ignored.
-When we rergard an array as a set, the duplicates and order of elements are ignored.
+When we regard an array as a set, the duplicates and order of elements are ignored.

 ```
 match_all([1, 2, 3]) do